Bamboo Pavilion \ बांस ध्वजा

 Mesra, India \ मेसरा, भारत

-As part of the annual fest at BIT Mesra, the university's architectural association was commissioned a collaborative venture to build a Pavilion.
-The learning unraveled as an informal workshop - simple yet pivotal - sourcing of materials, co-developing a spatial code, and on-site execution.
-It does so exploring the parallels and links between synesthetic architecture and musical experience - for congregation and interaction.
+As part of the annual fest at Birla Institute of Technology, the university's architectural association was commissioned a Pavilion.
+It unraveled as an informal building workshop - rudimentary yet pivotal - where the team undertook the design of a spatial code, sourcing materials, and on-site construction.
+We investigated the parallels and links between synesthesia and musical experience - leveraged for congregation and interaction.

-A grid is supported overhead by a recursive lintel and post columnar framework - all bamboo members are arranged in lieu of biomimicry for structural integrity - suspended members are configured by algorithm to produce musical notes.
-When struck across progressively, the Pavilion resonates with the workings of a xylophone/marimba.
+A grid was mounted overhead by a recursive lintel and post columnar framework - through bio-mimicry, all members were oriented as they grow - root end at the base, for structural integrity.
+Suspended members were configured by algorithm to produce musical notes.
+When struck across progressively, the Pavilion behaves like a xylophone/marimba.